 A monastery was established at Welbeck in 1153 and handed to the Crown some 400 years later.
 The estate of the former monastery was rented out for some decades, then acquired by Sir Charles Cavendish in 1607.
 This marked the beginning of Welbeck Abbey ownership by generations of the same family featuring some interesting characters, including an eccentric recluse, and a Prime Minister.

 The brewery often uses the history of the estate for inspiration.
-“An enjoyable element of a creating a new beer is coming up with name and beer story to inform the design,” says Claire, General Manager.
+“An enjoyable element of creating a new beer is coming up with a name and beer story to inform the design,” says Claire, General Manager.

 Take Cavendish, a 5.0% abv blonde ale with the grapefruit zing of Cascade hops and balanced with Extra Pale Ale Malt.
 This fantastic beer pays tribute to the House of Cavendish, a family lineage that spans from the 1600s through to the current household at the Welbeck Estate.

-The Duchesses as a collective of women have been highly influential philanthropists, avid collectors, and naturalists.
+The Duchesses, as a collective of women, have been highly influential philanthropists, avid collectors, and naturalists.
 Welbeck Abbey’s beer is a homage to all the celebrated women of Welbeck “and those that are yet to be discovered,” says Claire.

 The good news is, Crisp had just the malt for this celebratory ale.

-It was, of course, Chevallier.
+It was, of course, our Chevallier heritage brewing malt

 “This was the first time we’d used one of Crisp’s Heritage Malts, and what a pleasure it was to brew with Chevallier,” says James.
 “We picked this malt for its history – and to produce an English version of a Belgian-style beer.
 It helped us achieve that, and it’s been very successful.
+The heritage variety suits the beer style perfectly, bringing caramel biscuit tones.
+These are supported by the subtle herbal flavours from Phoenix hops.”

 The ‘success’ includes The Duchess being named Beer of the Week by award-winning beer and travel writer Adrian Tierney-Jones.
 Adrian wrote, “this Belgian-style strong ale is still rather divine… Rich fruity notes rise from the glass, alongside a sweetish hint of caramel which is reminiscent of a Daim bar (a bar of chocolate with caramel pieces)… A beautifully made beer that it pays for you to take your time with on a cold winter’s night.”

 Most of the beers coming from the Brewery allude to the colourful characters connected to the Welbeck estate.
 The 5th Duke of Portland (1800 – 1879), known as Lord John Bentinck, must be a contender for the title of most colourful.
-Although admittedly, his penchant for pink made things somewhat monochrome.
+Although, admittedly, his penchant for pink made things somewhat monochrome.

 The misaligned double letter box in his bedroom door allowed him to send and receive letters and notes without having to converse with people.